 5) Physiologic thrombocytopenia of pregnancy, also called gestational thrombocytopenia (platelet counts are usually >70×109/L; the condition requires no treatment and resolves spontaneously after delivery).

-Pseudothrombocytopenia is a laboratory artifact caused by in vitro platelet agglutination (clumping) in the blood collected in a tube containing ethylenediaminetetraacetic acid (EDTA).
+Pseudothrombocytopenia is a laboratory artifact caused by in vitro platelet agglutination (clumping) in the typical blood collection tube, which contains ethylenediaminetetraacetic acid (EDTA).
 It can cause significant underestimation of platelet counts.
 Examination of the blood film may be done for any patient with thrombocytopenia to exclude platelet clumping.
 Most automated analyzers will recognize platelet clumping and not report a falsely reduced level.
-Platelet counts are often accurate when the blood is collected in tubes containing heparin or citrate.
+Platelet counts are often accurate when the blood is collected in tubes containing citrate or heparin.
 Other causes of pseudothrombocytopenia include sampling-related factors (prolonged draw time, inappropriate mixing, vial overfill, sample obtained from an IV line or proximally to an IV line [dilution]), platelet satellitism around white blood cells, and macrothrombocytopenia.

 2. Thrombocytosis is defined as a platelet count >400×109/L: